Fun with Linux

 Cowsay and Cowthink

 Cowsay is a configurable talking/thinking cow!
-Simply issue either cowsay or cowthink followed by some words and an ascii image will be displayed along with your text message.
+Simply issue either cowsay or cowthink followed by some words and an ASCII image will be displayed along with your text message.
 If you don't like cows, then you can select one of around forty alternative characters.
-To install "cowsay" from a Debian based system, you can issue: sudo apt-get install cowsay
+To install "cowsay" from a Debian based system, you can issue: sudo apt install cowsay

 Examples of cowsay in action:

 john@mint01a:~$ cowsay welcome to landoflinux.com ____________________________ < welcome to landoflinux.com > ---------------------------- \ ^__^ \ (oo)\_______ (__)\ )\/\ ||----w | || || john@mint01a:~$ cowthink welcome to landoflinux.com ____________________________ ( welcome to landoflinux.com ) ---------------------------- o ^__^ o (oo)\_______ (__)\ )\/\ ||----w | || ||

 Alternative characters are called by passing the "-f" parameter: cowsay -f ghostbusters Who you Gonna Call